deepin-community/mpich/modules/libfabric/man/fi_efa.7.md

 *FI_EFA_SHM_MAX_MEDIUM_SIZE*
 : Defines the switch point between small/medium message and large message.
 The message larger than this switch point will be transferred with large message protocol.
+  NOTE: This parameter is now deprecated.

 *FI_EFA_INTER_MAX_MEDIUM_MESSAGE_SIZE*
 : The maximum size for inter EFA messages to be sent by using medium message protocol.
 Messages which can fit in one packet will be sent as eager message.
 Messages whose sizes are smaller than this value will be sent using medium message protocol.
 Other messages will be sent using CTS based long message protocol.

 *FI_EFA_FORK_SAFE*
 : Enable fork() support.
 This may have a small performance impact and should only be set when required.
 Applications that require to register regions backed by huge pages and also require fork support are not supported.

+*FI_EFA_RUNT_SIZE*
+: The maximum number of bytes that will be eagerly sent by inflight messages uses runting read message protocol (Default 307200).

+*FI_EFA_SET_CUDA_SYNC_MEMOPS*
+: Set CU_POINTER_ATTRIBUTE_SYNC_MEMOPS for cuda ptr.
+(Default: 1)

+*FI_EFA_INTER_MIN_READ_MESSAGE_SIZE*
+: The minimum message size in bytes for inter EFA read message protocol.
+If instance support RDMA read, messages whose size is larger than this value will be sent by read message protocol.
+(Default 1048576).

+*FI_EFA_INTER_MIN_READ_WRITE_SIZE*
+: The mimimum message size for inter EFA write to use read write protocol.
+If firmware support RDMA read, and FI_EFA_USE_DEVICE_RDMA is 1, write requests whose size is larger than this value will use the read write protocol (Default 65536).

+*FI_EFA_USE_DEVICE_RDMA*
+: Specify whether to require or ignore RDMA features of the EFA device.
+- When set to 1/true/yes/on, all RDMA features of the EFA device are used.
+But if EFA device does not support RDMA and FI_EFA_USE_DEVICE_RDMA is set to 1/true/yes/on, user's application is aborted and a warning message is printed.
+- When set to 0/false/no/off, libfabric will emulate all fi_rma operations instead of offloading them to the EFA network device.
+Libfabric will not use device RDMA to implement send/receive operations.
+- If not set, RDMA operations will occur when available based on RDMA device ID/version.

 # SEE ALSO